 By Kenzi Knapp

-What does your family business have to do with a tree?
+What does your family owned business have to do with a tree?
 Nothing much (unless you sell maple syrup), but the tree makes a helpful analogy of something we often forget: family businesses go through seasons.
-For young families who may be wondering what lies ahead, I’d like to share with you the seasons we’ve gone through in our personal family businesses.
+For young families who may be wondering what lies ahead, I’d like to share with you the seasons we’ve gone through in our personal family owned business.

 When we see a little bit of success, it’s tempting to start going too wide in our service or product offers.
 Don’t do it!
 At least, not yet.
 We want lasting fruit, not flash success that fades because it has no foundation.
 Focus on being the best in one or two areas and wait to expand as your roots can take the load.